Henrique Halls

-Henrique Halls Rocha da Silva (born 4 February 2002), known as Henrique Halls or just Halls, is a Brazilian footballer who plays as a central defender for Red Bull Bragantino.
+Henrique Halls Rocha da Silva (born 4 February 2002), known as Henrique Halls or just Halls, is a Brazilian professional footballer who plays as a central defender for Democrata.

 Club career

 Born in Nova Iguaçu, Rio de Janeiro, Halls played for Vasco da Gama, Nova Iguaçu and Resende as a youth.
 He made his first team debut for the latter on 24 April 2021, coming on as a late substitute in a 1–3 Campeonato Carioca home loss against Vasco.

 On 9 December 2021, Halls renewed his contract until September 2025.
 The following 10 February, he moved to Red Bull Bragantino, after the club acquired 50% of his economic rights.

 Personal life

 Halls' older brother, named Hedhe and also known as Halls, is also a footballer.
 A goalkeeper, he plays for Vasco.